 - The maintenance and calibration schedule

-A detector that performs well on an empty belt may not achieve the same result when inspecting conductive, wet, hot, or metalized products.
+A detector that performs well on an empty belt may not achieve the same result when inspecting conductive, wet, hot, or metallized products.
 For this reason, product testing is a critical part of the equipment selection process.

 Retailer-focused metal detection systems may also require: